Growing New York Asters: How to Care for Michaelmas Daisies

 A sharp spray of the hose may dislodge pests.
 An application of organic insecticidal neem oil may also be effective.

-Preventative measures, such as ensuring adequate airflow between plants and not over- or underwatering, help keep fungal conditions at bay.
+Preventative measures, such as not over- or underwatering, help keep fungal conditions at bay.
 Some may respond to fungicidal treatment.

 And as mentioned, powdery mildew is especially common.
 However, it generally affects the foliage and doesn’t disrupt blooming.